|

 Find out why over 1,500 Canadian dentists trust ClearDent to keep their practices running smoothly.

-Cancellations and missed appointments are a constant frustration with anyone running their own dental practice.
+Cancellations, no-shows, and missed appointments are a constant frustration with anyone running their own dental practice.
 Making sure patients arrive on time can feel like a gamble with busy schedules, but it’s not necessarily life that’s getting in the way of some patients making their appointments.
 Quite often, reasons to cancel appointments stem from anxieties with dentists in general.

 Engaging with patients can sometimes be a difficult process if they’ve had poor experiences with a previous dentist.
 Some studies through Statistics Canada suggest up to 40% of Canadians have some level of anxiety towards their dental visits.
-Deep anxiety was reported as a substantial driver for early and last-minute cancellations alike.
+Deep anxiety was reported as a substantial driver for early and last-minute cancellations and no-shows alike.
 If you’re ready and willing, providing a caring experience will reward you with a patient that’s calmer and more at ease, but also indebted to you.
 The patient that you go the extra mile for will deeply appreciate your hard work.
 So what can you do to calm the nerves of someone with post-traumatic dental stress?

 Offer Up an Ear